LukasWoodtli/WebPage/pelican/content/arm_cortex_m3_architecture.md

 #### Immediate

-Performs a bitwise *AND* of register and the complement of the immediate value.
+Performs a bit-wise *AND* of register and the complement of the immediate value.

 The flags can be updated.